 Fidelity / Crime Division listened to its customers’ needs, researched the marketplace, and utilized its unmatched experience in both underwriting and claims development to develop this Comprehensive Asset Protection Policy (CAPP).
 This modern commercial crime policy is designed to protect businesses and organizations, small and large, from crime-related losses.
-Please see our Press Release for additional details.

 "The goal was to look at the endorsements our customers desire and incorporate them into one form, as to not clutter the policy or confuse the customer.
 Then we sought to add cover for new exposures that have developed recently.” said Frank Scheckton, Divisional President, Great American Fidelity / Crime Division.

 Comprehensive Asset Protection Policy (CAPP) Coverage Highlights

 - Premises Coverage

 - Outside the Premises